prembansod1999/Servlet/README.md

 Ex:

-www.google.com then this shows the default page index.html
+any localhost website name/ then this shows the default page index.html

-but when we provide www.google.com?name=Prem at runtime then this is known as URL Rewriting as we take the input from url and print it.
+but when we provide localhost webiste name?name=Prem at runtime then this is known as URL Rewriting as we take the input from url and print it.

 if we print name then it is prem